RASPIAUDIO/OpenDino/README.md

 ## Abstract

-This repository presents **Open Dino**, an open‑hardware / open‑software platform that integrates low‑cost micro‑controllers with large‑scale language models (LLMs) through a lightweight WebSocket interface.
+This repository presents **Open Dino**, an open‑software platform that integrates low‑cost micro‑controllers with large‑scale language models (LLMs) through a lightweight WebSocket interface.
 **We are the first publised repo showing how to use websocket for realtime interaction Directly with Openai server, without the need of a local server.**

 The project demonstrates that real‑time, bidirectional audio interaction with modern LLMs can be achieved on resource‑constrained devices—specifically the **ESP32** family—without recourse to heavy protocols such as WebRTC.
 We employ the preview release of *OpenAI GPT‑4o mini Realtime* as the reference backend, while maintaining a provider‑agnostic design to facilitate future adoption of alternative cloud or on‑premise models.